Culture of England: Performing arts

-Music hall is a type of British theatrical leisure popular from the early Victorian era to the mid 20th century.
+Music hall is a type of theatrical leisure popular from the early Victorian era to the mid-20th century.
 The precursor to variety shows of today, music hall involved a mixture of popular songs, comedy, speciality acts and variety entertainment.
-British performers who honed their skills at pantomime and music hall sketches include Charlie Chaplin, Stan Laurel, George Formby, Gracie Fields, Dan Leno, Gertrude Lawrence and Harry Champion.
-British music hall comedian and theatre impresario Fred Karno developed a form of sketch comedy without dialogue in the 1890s, and Chaplin and Laurel were among the music hall comedians who worked for him.
+English performers who honed their skills at pantomime and music hall sketches include Charlie Chaplin, Stan Laurel, George Formby, Gracie Fields, Dan Leno, Gertrude Lawrence and Harry Champion.
+English music hall comedian and theatre impresario Fred Karno developed a form of sketch comedy without dialogue in the 1890s, and Chaplin and Laurel were among the music hall comedians who worked for him.
 A leading film producer stated; "Fred Karno is not only a genius, he is the man who originated slapstick comedy.
 We in Hollywood owe much to him."

+The Notting Hill Carnival is an annual event that has taken place on the streets of Notting Hill, London since 1966.
+Led by the British African-Caribbean community, the carnival has attracted around one million people, making it Britain's biggest street festival and one of the largest in the world.
+Also of note is the extensive impact of Irish culture for St. Patrick's Day.
+The largest St Patrick's Day Parade takes place in Digbeth, Birmingham, where there is a strong Irish community.